MonsterDeveloper/java-telegram-bot-tutorial/chapter1.md

 Well done!
 Now we can pack our project into runnable `.jar` file and run it on our computer/server!

+You can find all sources to this lesson in [GitHub repository](https://github.com/MonsterDeveloper/java-telegram-bot-tutorial/).

 ```
 java -jar MyAmazingBot.jar
 ```